lauripiispanen/gcloud-env/README.md

 ### Configuration

+Set appropriate Terraform variables (project, ssh_inbound_ip).
+You can source them from a `.env` file.

 Configure GCE dynamic inventory for Ansible: download and setup `gce.ini` from [Ansible contrib](https://github.com/ansible/ansible/tree/devel/contrib/inventory).
 Add credentials for `gce.py` to use your service account.

 **Example:**